ridoansaleh/ridoansaleh/README.md

 ### :man_technologist: About Me

-- :microscope: I'm working as a Fullstack Developer to build products that benefits business and users
+- :microscope: I'm working as a Software Developer to build products that benefits business and users

 - :books: Currently expanding my expertise in [Stripe](https://stripe.com/)